n7wilson/galaxy-tooldev-docs/docs/08_FAQ.md

 ```

 # Galaxy
+## When I try to access Galaxy I am asked for a username and password.
+What do I do?
+Use these credentials:
+**Username**: planemo
+**Password**: planemo

-## What should I do if my tool isn't loading properly in Galaxy?
+## My tool isn't loading properly in Galaxy, what should I do?
 First try restarting both Docker and Galaxy, in case the changes haven't been recognized by one of these services, using the commands:
 ```
 $ sudo service docekr restart